KhronosGroup/MoltenVK/README.md

 this `MoltenVK` repository, and then run the `External/makeAll` script to create necessary components within the third-party libraries.

-1. Ensure you have `python3` installed:
+1. Ensure you have `cmake` and `python3` installed:

+		brew install cmake
 		brew install python3

 2. **_Optional:_** If you want to generate a Vulkan specification document for inclusion